unartig/sepsis_osc/typst/main_thesis.typ

 This work provides a proof of concept for such a prediction system.

 The increasing availability of high-quality medical data, i.e. multiple physiological markers with high temporal resolution, enables both classical statistical and #acr("ML") (including #acr("DL")) methods (see @sec:sota).
-While these purely data-driven approaches often achieve acceptable performance, the explainability of the prediction suffers and limits their adoption in clinical practice #todo[cite].
+While these purely data-driven approaches often achieve acceptable performance but the explainability of the prediction suffers and limits their adoption in clinical practice #todo[cite].

 In parallel, recent advances in the field of network physiology have introduced new ways to model physiological systems as interacting subsystems rather than isolated organs @Ivanonv2021Physiolome.
-The #acr("DNM") introduced in @osc1 allows for a functional description of organ failure in sepsis and shows realistic system behavior for specific configurations.
+The #acr("DNM") introduced in @osc1, allows for a functional description of organ failure in sepsis and shows realistic system behavior in preliminary analysis.
 An in-depth introduction to the #acr("DNM") is provided in @sec:dnm.
 But up until now the dynamic model has not yet been verified on real data, in this work we want to change that.
 However, this model has not yet been validated against real-world observations, which will be addressed in this work #todo[eher project???].